On this page:

 - have a qualification and relevant experience

 - are a member of a relevant industry association.
 Although this is not mandatory, it will give you an indication of the person's level of expertise in their field.

-For more information on Australian standards, visit the Standards Australia website.
+For more information on Australian standards, visit Standards Australia.

-If you are looking at a display home (even if it is the builder's own home), view our Managing building project costs page.
+If you are looking at a display home (even if it is the builder's own home), view Managing building project costs.

-For checklists to help with your project, view our Checklists for building or renovating section.
+For checklists to help with your project, view Checklists for building or renovating.